micdiary/SGnario-aid/readme.md

 1. Set terminal directory to .\sgnario-aid\server
 2. Make sure npm is installed
 3. Type this into terminal "npm install"
+4. Type this into terminal "npm install -g nodemon"
-4. Then type "npm start"
+5. Then type "npm start"
-5. The server side should be running and the terminal should show "Server started on port 3001"
+6. The server side should be running and the terminal should show "Server started on port 3001"
-6. The terminal should also show "Mongoose connection is successful!"
+7. The terminal should also show "Mongoose connection is successful!"